tilo/smarter_csv/README.md

  * passing a `:chunk_size` to the `process` method, and processing the CSV-file in chunks, rather than in one piece.

 Tip: If you are uncertain about what line endings a CSV-file uses, try specifying `:row_sep => :auto` as part of the options.
-But this could be slow, because it will try to analyze each CSV file first.
-If you want to speed things up, set the `:row_sep` manually!
+But this could be slow if we would analyze the whole CSV file first (previous to 1.1.5 the whole file was analyzed).
+To speed things up, you can setting the option `:auto_row_sep_chars` to only analyze the first N characters of the file (default is 500; nil or 0 will check the whole file).
+You can also set the `:row_sep` manually!
 Checkout Example 5 for unusual `:row_sep` and `:col_sep`.

 #### Example 1a: How SmarterCSV processes CSV-files as array of hashes:
 Please note how each hash contains only the keys for columns with non-null values.